marlietandoc/marlietandoc.github.io/content/project/example/index.md

 #   Otherwise, set `slides = ""`.
 slides: = ""
 ---
-Information varies in how generalizable or specific it is across experiences.
+Information differs in how generalizable or specific it is across experiences.
 For example, as we encounter birds we can learn that there are shared features that link these experiences together (birds can fly and lay eggs).
 But at the same time, we can also learn that there are unique features that set experiences apart (flamingos are pink and have long legs).
 We tested whether or not people misremember things differently depending on whether or not it is shared or unique.

-To do this, we created online memory games where participants memorized the colors of cartoon satellites.
-We then tested how people's memory for colors were distorted based on whether or not that satellite part was shared or unique across satellites.
+In short we created online memory games where participants memorized the colors of cartoon satellite categories.
+We then tested how people's memory for colors were distorted based on whether or not that satellite part was shared or unique across satellites (similar to the bird example above)

 ![Memory game visualization](memorygame.png)

-That is, if a part was shared across many satelites you might misremember its color as being more similar to those other satellites, a kind of fmemory error or false memory.
-We also trained a biologically-plausible neural network model on the same satellites to see if it the mode would also show memory biases.
+We hypothesized that if a part was shared across satellites then you might misremember its color as being more similar to those other satellites, a kind of memory error or false memory.
+We also trained a biologically-plausible neural network model on the same satellites to see if it would also show this memory error.

-In humans, we find that memory biases were the strongest for information that was shared across experiences (shared features).
-By examining how the hidden layers of a neural network model represent information,  we find a strikingly similar effect where the model's internal representations are also distorting shared features the most.
+In humans, we find that memory biases are strongest for information that is shared across experiences (shared features).
+By examining how the hidden layers of a neural network model  we find a strikingly similar effect where the model's internal representations are also distorting shared features the most.

 ![Main finding](finding.png)

-This shows that both human and machine learners, both of which are remarkable at learning patterns, show memory biases that emerge from learning these shared patterns.This makes sense if we learn that certain things are related, in our mind we might represent those things similarity, and thus it is more likely we will mix up the details.
+This shows that both humans and neural network models—both of which are remarkable at learning patterns—show memory errors that emerge from learning suchh patterns.This makes sense!
+If we learn that certain things in the world are related, in our mind we might represent those things similarily, and thus it is more likely we will mix up the details.
 We are now collecting neuroimaging data (fMRI) where we will examine how these memory biases manifest from human brain activity.

 <strong> My Role: </strong> As part of my PhD work I led experimental design, programmed the experiments, assisted in securing grant funding, created the stimuli, collected data online, wrangled/analyzed data in R. I also recently presented this work as a talk at {{< staticref "https://www.sfn.org/meetings/neuroscience-2022" "newtab" >}}Neuroscience '22 in San Diego{{< /staticref >}}, one of the biggest science conferences in the world.
 ![SfN 2022 Talk](sfntalk.jpg)